tmurren/Coding-Challenge/README.md

 **_Bonus Points_** if you can set this project up to use SASS and have it compile down to CSS.

 Feel free to use any packages you prefer but be ready to discuss the tools you used and where you used it.
-(Because we can learan from you, too)
+(Because we can learn from you, too)
 A copy of these instructions can be found in the **index.html** file, as well.

 If you have ANY trouble, feel free to open an issue and we will be happy to assist.